uio-bmi/immuneML/docs/source/developer_docs/info_new_developers.rst

 An ML method takes in an encoded data matrix, fits a model and is able to make predictions on new data.
 The dataset contains :code:`labels` with two or more :code:`classes`.
 For example, a sequence dataset can have label "celiac" and classes "sick" and "healthy".
-ML Models added to immuneML may be binary classifiers (2 classes) or support more classes, but a model is always trained for only one label at a time.
+ML models added to immuneML may be binary classifiers (2 classes) or support more classes, but a model is always trained for only one label at a time.
 If multiple labels are specified during training (e.g., sick/healthy for multiple different diseases), the model is trained for only one label at a time.
 It is currently not yet possible to use immuneML for regression (predicting numeric values instead of classes).